logo for smoker-cooking.com

 by: Rossco

-Always remember to put your loin fatty side up to allow fat to baste the meat while it melts.
+Always remember to put your loin in the smoker with the fat side on top to allow fat to baste the meat while it melts.

 Big E